Setting up Ubuntu Docker container with a new user

 Introduction

 Docker is a tool that simplifies the process of managing application processes in containers, which are instances of images (similar to objects, which are instances of classes).
 Containers let you run your applications in resource-isolated processes.
 They’re similar to virtual machines, but containers are more portable, more resource-friendly, and more dependent on the host operating system [1].
 In this post, we will set up an Ubuntu Docker container with a new user.
 This is helpful in situations where you need to restrict the container user’s permissions, enhancing security and preventing accidental damage to the system.
-We’ll start by installing docker.
+We’ll start by installing docker

 Install docker

-Before installing docker, we need to install a few dependencies:
+, we need to install a few dependencies:

 sudo apt install apt-transport-https ca-certificates curl software-properties-common gnupg -y